consultantjay/LTIMEARN/Project_11/README.md

-# FOODEXPRESS
+# RESTOPEDIA

--> FOODEXPRESS is a restaurant search and discovery service website.
+-> RESTOPEDIA is a restaurant search and discovery service website.

--> It provides information, location on Google Map and reviews of restaurants, including images where the restaurant does not have its own website.
+-> It provides information, location on Google Map and reviews of restaurants where the restaurant does not have its own website.

 -> Restaurants can be searched on FoodExpress on the basis of following search criterias:
 1. Name